 As we said in our opinion piece, the Sonos backlash simply reveals the cold hard truth of smart tech – it has a shelf life, especially if you want the latest features and updates.

-- Sonos talks Dolby Atmos, DTS, sound quality and Beam soundbar
+- Listen up: Sonos talks Dolby Atmos, DTS and sound quality

 "So if I want a wireless multi-room speaker system in my home, I must turn to Sonos?"
 Not so fast.
 There are other options to consider, some of which offer a different flavour of sound or a different set of features to challenge Sonos's dominance.